This blog was updated in June 2022.

-When people mention ‘powerful’ laptops, that usually means that they are relatively bulky and heavy.
-And even though they may actually be powerful, they are still not able to compete with what is considered a powerful desktop.
+When people mention ‘powerful’ laptops, that usually means that they’re relatively bulky and heavy.
+And even though they may be powerful, they are still not able to compete with what’s considered a powerful desktop.

-All the specialists will tell you that if a laptop and a desktop have similar specs, the desktop will be more effective.
+Most specialists will tell you that if a laptop and a desktop have similar specs, the desktop will be more effective.
 But why is that the case if the specs are similar?

-The answer is because desktops usually come with full-size parts that are often more powerful than the similar counterparts designed for laptops.
+The answer is that desktops usually come with full-size parts that are often more powerful than similar counterparts designed for laptops.
 It’s especially noticeable with processors and a computer’s overall speed.

-Imagine that you have a 2016 15-inch MacBook Pro, which has an Intel Core i7 6700HQ with four cores.
-The HQ is Intel’s line of high-performance mobile processors, so it’s the top-of-the-line model for laptops.
+The 15-inch MacBook Pro Apple laptop, released in 2016, which has an Intel Core i7 6700HQ with four cores, is a top-of-the-line model for Apple laptops.
 Meanwhile, your desktop has an Intel Core i7 6700K, also with four cores.

 Your desktop will be noticeably smoother and faster because its full-size desktop processor is more powerful, even though it has the same model number as the processor inside your MacBook Pro.

 But what happens when laptops and desktops are evenly matched in performance?
 Is one more expensive than the other for basically giving you the same result?

-If you have a laptop, you’re pretty much stuck with what you’ve got until it’s time for you to get a new one, when you can upgrade by replacing the whole device.
+The unfortunate reality is that if you have a laptop, you’re pretty much stuck with what you’ve got until it’s time for you to get a new one.
+Essentially, you can usually only really upgrade by replacing the whole device.

-With desktops, you can upgrade whenever you’re ready, component by component, lengthening the life of your machine significantly.
-You can upgrade several parts in a desktop that you can’t in a laptop.
-This means that you buy individual parts to meet your exact needs rather than having to go out and buy a new model.
+With desktops, you can upgrade whenever you’re ready, component by component and lengthening the life of your machine significantly.
+You can upgrade several parts on a desktop that you can’t on a laptop.
+This means that you can buy individual parts to meet your exact needs rather than having to go out and buy a new model.